IsaqueNunes/mq-calibration/README.md

 # MQ calibration

-This repository contains code for calibrating MQ gas sensors using an Arduino.
-The code reads analog values from the sensors and prints them to the serial monitor.
+This repository contains the code for MQ calibration.

+It saves the calibration data on flash memory for persistent storage.
+If the device is restarted, it will load the last calibration data from flash memory.